sfior/CENevo/README.md

 ## Genome scans

 LSD scans for detecting loci under selection and characterising genetic trade-offs, as parameterised under an empirically-informed continent-island model.
-The paper introducing the method (Luqman et al. 2021) can be found [here](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13415) and the GitHub repository is available [here](https://github.com/hirzi/LSD).
+LSD was introduced in a previous paper ([Luqman et al. 2021](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13415)) and can be found [here](https://github.com/hirzi/LSD).

 ## Genomic offset